-Despite Apple's encrypted backups being able to restore your crypto wallets and seeing your seed phrases again, there can be cases where things can go very wrong such as data of certain crypto wallet apps that aren't included in the backup.
+Despite Apple's encrypted backups being able to restore your crypto wallets and seeing your seed phrases again, there can be cases where things can go very wrong, such as data of certain crypto wallet apps that aren't included in the backup.

-I don't have first-hand experience with this and I haven't seen anything online about people's experiences with this yet.
+I don't have first-hand experience with this, and I haven't seen anything online about people's experiences with this yet.

-It's just in case if your notebook gets damaged, residence catches on fire, you somehow lost it, or something like that.
+It's just in case your notebook gets damaged, your residence catches on fire, you somehow lost it, or something like that.

 5. Do [NOT] Download So Many Apps and/or Use High Energy Consuming Apps on Your Phone

-Or if you like the idea of your phone overheating while using app since it's consuming your phone's battery quickly, I highly recommend it.
+Or if you like the idea of your phone overheating while using an app, since it's consuming your phone's battery quickly, I highly recommend it.

 In my case, I’ve had to factory reset my Amazon Fire Tablet twice, nearly had to factory reset an Android phone, and buy a new iPhone (due to it draining my battery and overheating as a result).

-So how many is a lot or what apps should you use?
+So how many is a lot, or what apps should you use?

-If the app uses a lot of the phone's battery, I would consider using Bluestacks if the app is available for Android, especially if it's a game that requires you to be consistently be on a lot.
+If the app uses a lot of the phone's battery, I would consider using Bluestacks if the app is available for Android, especially if it's a game that requires you to consistently be on a lot.

 If you install apps and don’t use them at all, I can likely assure you that those apps will haunt you in the future if your phone is an Android and you use it regularly.